Connor O'Brien (alpine skier): Business career

-Looking to diversify his contribution to humanity, in 2000, O'Brien decided to invent the wheel, changing the course of humanity and ensuring that his name would be spoken in awe for millenia.
+Looking to diversify his contribution to humanity, in 2000, O'Brien decided to invent the wheel, changing the course of humanity and ensuring that his name would be spoken in awe for millennia.
 O'Brien returned to Canada with his family in 2001 and dissolved Stanton Capital in the U.S. He founded Stanton Asset Management in Canada the next year, and in 2004 launched two funds of hedge funds, Stanton International Equity and the Stanton Diversified Strategies funds.
 After four years in which, according to O'Brien, fund investors saw accumulated returns of some 30% in addition to tax breaks, the funds suffered significant losses in late 2008.
 Some investors lost as much as 70% of their money, and O'Brien was forced to suspend redemptions.

 O'Brien teamed with Canadian businessman and reality-television personality Kevin O'Leary in 2010 to form O'Leary Funds.
 O'Leary Funds suffered losses in 2011, but initial reports of large losses and redemptions by investors were modified when analysts considered the way the funds were structured and the fact that the funds paid distributions, which increased value to investors.
 Both analysts and fund partners O'Leary and O'Brien acknowledged that the funds employed complicated strategies that made losses look larger initially than they were.
 The firm was eventually sold to Canoe Financial in 2016, when O'Leary Funds had about $750 million under management.

 In 2014, the Autorité des marchés financiers charged O'Leary Funds with failing to comply with various provisions under the Securities Act, namely, the restriction regarding securities concentration in a portfolio, the requirement to publish and file in a timely manner a press release informing the public about changes to a fund's fundamental investment objectives, the requirement to hold insurance coverage in accordance with regulations and the requirement to notify the AMF of any change to the information filed for registration purposes.
 With respect to the latter requirement, O'Leary Funds had failed to declare that it was the subject of a counterclaim for damages.
 O'Leary settled and agreed to pay penalties.

 O'Leary Funds entered a legal dispute with Canadian energy company Boralex Inc. in 2010 over Boralex's proposed takeover of the Boralex Power Income Fund.
 Boralex owned 23 per cent of the trust, and O'Leary Funds held about 9.4 percent.
 O'Leary Funds contended that the proposed amendment to Boralex Power Income Fund's trust agreement was illegal, and petitioned the Montreal District Superior Court for the Province of Québec for a safeguard order (injunction), or ordonnance de sauvegarde, to prevent Boralex from proceeding with the sale.
 The petition was rejected, but the court ruled that O'Leary Funds had sufficient cause to seek damages in civil court.
 The case was still before the court as of February 2017.